jakewalsh90/Terraform-Azure/CIDRHost-Demo/readme.md

  - a Network Security Group that makes use of cidrhost within two example rulesets - so this shows how you can use these dynamically within objects too.
 (NSGs, DNS entries, Route Tables etc.)
  - a Route Table that has two Routes in.
 One demonstrates cidrhost in it's pure form, the other is from the Spoke Subnet that makes use of the Count option, so you can see this in use too!

- ## Using cidrhost - My Environment
+ ## Using cidrhost - My Demo Environment

 ⚠ Note: you'll need to customise this example and calculation for your needs, this is just to demonstrate the concept!